libelle/MoI-scripts/readme.md

 ##FileToShapes
 ###What
-This takes a file of points (either 2D or 3D) and sizes, and creates shapes in MoI centered at those points, scaled according to the sizes.
+This takes a file of points (either 2D or 3D) and sizes (in the range 0.0 - 1.0), and uses the data to create shapes in MoI.

+If the points file is 3D, the shapes will be positioned centered at the points and scaled according to the size.

+If the points file is 2D, there are a few options:

+* the shapes can centered at the points on the XY plane and scaled according to the sizes
+* the shapes can be located at the points on the XY plane and offset on the Z axis by the size
+* both of the above

 These shapes can be spheres, cylinders, cones, boxes, or boxes angled up onto their corners.